Same-Day Private STD Testing

 We do not leave out any of the most common STDs from the STD tests that we provide, so you'll be checked for HIV, hepatitis A, B, and C, oral and genital herpes, gonorrhea and chlamydia, and syphilis.
 If you cancel your testing before visiting any of our testing locations, we will refund your money within 1-2 days.
 The glossary of sexually transmitted disease terms helps you keep up with STD lingo.

 We employ the most advanced Philadelphia STD testing techniques available anywhere today.
-Using the FDA-approved Rapid Plasma Reagin (RPR) test, our experts test for syphilis, one of the most dangerous STDs.
+Using the FDA-approved / cleared Rapid Plasma Reagin (RPR) test, our experts test for syphilis, one of the most dangerous STDs.
 In 19106, our chlamydia-gonorrhea test panel screens for co-infections, gonorrhea and chlamydia in the urine using the Nucleic Acid Amplification (NAA) test and our physicians can write prescriptions if you test positive.

 Sexually Transmitted Diseases Data for Philadelphia, Pennsylvania